Location: Aarhus, Denmark

 In this position (#1), the postdoctoral candidate will be part of a team that will investigate renal AQP2, which plays a major role in regulation of body water balance via fine-tuning of urine concentration.
 AQP2 localizes in small intracellular transport vesicles, which upon stimulation with the antidiuretic hormone arginine vasopressin, are inserted in the plasma membrane.
 The project especially focusses on investigations of the vesicular population using cell culture and bioimaging techniques.

 Investigations of the role of AQPs in cellular adhesion in cancer:

 In this position (#2), the postdoctoral candidate will be part of a team that will investigate junctional regulation by AQPs; a novel function of the AQPs.
 The project focuses on AQPs and cellular adhesion in multiple myeloma using various cell biological methods, assays for cancer cell adhesion and invasion as well as in animal models.

 As a postdoc your position is primarily research-based but may also involve teaching assignments.
 You will contribute to the development of the department through research of high international quality.
 In your daily work, you will work closely with colleagues on your project, where you will receive supervision and guidance.

 Your main tasks will consist of:

-- Independent research of high international quality, including publication
+- Perform independent research of high international quality.

 Shortlisting will be used.